engin100/980/labs/lab-3.md

 ### 8. Freezer Test

 You are now ready to record the temperature change as the sensors cool in the lab freezer.
-Start by opening the Serial Plotter:
+Start by opening the Serial Monitor:

 <div class="primer-spec-callout danger" markdown="1">
 Before continuing, verify that **every value shown in the Serial Plotter is a temperature in degrees Celsius (°C)**.
 The plot should not contain voltage or raw sensor values.